Why so few accept God's saving mercy

 The reality is, most don’t really want to see our sinfulness.
 Instead we are always looking for how we are right, not sinning and priding ourselves on our goodness and knowledge, rejecting God’s saving mercy rather than repenting and changing from the sins we do have.

 Truly, we can’t repent and accept God’s forgiving saving mercy for what we refuse to even see; we are blind and in great need of help.
 Please don’t reject God’s help.

 The blind can’t see.
 This is a fact.
 Therefore, if God has proven to us we are suffering from blindness, we need to stop thinking we can see…we can’t!
-And allow God’s guides–His saints–through their examples, writings and the Catechism of the Catholic Church (which was authored by the saints)–to lead us to Heaven.
+And allow God’s guides–His saints–through their examples, writings and the Catechism of the Catholic Church (which was authored by the saints)–lead us to Heaven.

 Please don’t read The Word and try to interpret it ourselves, we will get it wrong.
-Read the inturpertation of the saints, who God has blessed with much knowledge and wisdom so we don’t go astray.
+Read the interpretation of the saints, who God has blessed with much knowledge and wisdom so we don’t go astray.
 To learn more please read, “Bible Study by the Saints.”